Native American languages Native American cultures Native American art

 about Native American clothing in general.

 Both Arapaho men and women wore their hair in two long braids, which they sometimes wrapped in fur.
-Traditionally, Arapaho men tied feathers to locks of their hair, and women occasionally painted their hair red.
-Here is a website with pictures of these Indian hairstyles.
+Traditionally, Arapaho men tied feathers to locks of their hair, and women occasionally painted the center part of their hair red.
+Here is a website with pictures of these Native American hairstyles.
 Later, some Arapaho warriors began wearing impressive feather headdresses like their neighbors the Sioux.
 Both genders painted their faces with bright colors for special occasions.
 Arapaho people used different patterns for war paint, religious ceremonies, and festive decoration.

 Today, some Arapahos still wear moccasins or a fringed shirt, but they wear modern clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance.